joellord/openshift-atlas/README.md

 A modal will popup, click on Create to create the service bindings.

 The application will redeploy with the new service bindings.

+Everything should now work again.

+Note: In order to use this new cluster, you will need to create a "mern-k8s" database and a "entries" collection in your cluster.